-Year Six has seen a slight drop in the Safe Environment subscale score as compared to the previous year.
-The Supportive Environment subscale increase from Year Five, however, has been maintained.
-Additionally, the Interaction and Engagement subscales have seen a slight elevation in scores.
-There is evidence that a trend toward a program quality improvement process is emerging.
+Year Seven saw a large increase in the Engagement subscale score as compared to the previous year.
+There was a very slight increase in the Safe Environment subscale score.
+The Supportive Environment subscale showed a slight drop back to scores seen in 2008-09.
+Additionally, the Interaction subscale saw a decrease in scores as well.
+There is evidence that a trend toward a program quality improvement process is emerging as can be seen with the continued small increase in the total score on the Youth PQA.